BlueMirrors/cvu/README.md

 <br>

 Want to use TPU?
-Just set `device="tpu"` and choose a supported backend (only `"tensorflow"` as of the latest release)
+Just set `device="tpu"` and choose a supported backend (only `"tensorflow"` supported as of the latest release)

 <br>